Prakashkumargupta/Banknote-Authentication-UCI-Dataset/README.md

 ### Source

-Owner of database: Volker Lohweg (University of Applied Sciences, Ostwestfalen-Lippe, volker.lohweg '@' hs-owl.de)
+Owner of database: prakash kumar gupta or suraj kumar (University of Engineering and management Applied BCA, Ostwestfalen-Lippe, '@' hs-owl.de)

-Donor of database: Helene DÃ¶rksen (University of Applied Sciences, Ostwestfalen-Lippe, helene.doerksen '@' hs-owl.de)
+Donor of database: (University of Engineering and management Applied BCA,'@' hs-owl.de)

-Date received: August, 2012
+Date received: March , 2020